Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

-## Rclone Remount for Android
+## Rclone Remount v1.7 for Android
 ---

 Remount cloud storage locally on boot via rclone & fusermount directly on your Android powered smart device.

 Virtually limitless storage expansion with support for dozens of cloud providers including Dropbox, GDrive, OneDrive, SFTP & many more.
 Extremely useful for devices without physical storage expansion capabilities.
 Also great for streaming large media files without need for full caching.
-Binaries obtained directly from rclone.org.
+Binaries compiled using Termux.

 We are constantly striving to improve this project & make it the best.
 If you experience any issues or have suggestions please file them  [HERE](https://github.com/Magisk-Modules-Repo/com.piyushgarg.rclone/issues).
 Contributions to this project are welcomed.